miottid/reflow/README.md

 # Reflow

-A CLI tool that uses Claude AI to reformat text, making it more succinct, clear, and professional.
-It also translates French text to English automatically.
+A CLI tool that uses Claude AI to improve text, making it clear, concise, and professional while preserving its original meaning.

 ## Requirements